pyae-sone-hmine/LEAP_Hand_Isaac_Lab/README.md

-# LEAP Hand 1-Axis In-Hand Reorientation for Isaac Lab
+# LEAP Hand In-Hand Reorientation for Isaac Lab
 This repository is for the final project of the MIT Robotic Manipulation 6.4212 course.
-It has code for in-hand 1-axis reorientation, either infinitely spinning or to a specified goal position.
-It will soon have code for full 3D reorientation.
+It has code for in-hand reorientation tasks including 1-axis rotation and full 3D reorientation.

 ## Installation
 Download both Isaac Sim and IsaacLab from the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 This repository is tested on a conda environment with IsaacSim version 4.5 and Isaaclab version 2.1.0 on Ubuntu 22.04.